cdsittampalam/documentation/docs/Creating Transactions.md

 ### Approve Transfer

 As the custodian, you receive a notification as soon as the trade initiator has authorised the transfer.
-The Transfer screen on your phone asks you to approve or reject the transfer.
+The Transfer screen on your Qredo Signing App asks you to approve or reject the transfer.

 ![ledger](/doc-images/apprtransfer.png)